 While we aim to provide fully accessible content, there is no text alternative available for some of the content on this page.
 If you require alternate formats or need assistance understanding our maps, drawings or any other content, please contact us at 416-338-2985 or email germanmills@toronto.ca.

-The study will not examine trail conditions or recommend improvements to trails, forestry or ravine amenities.
+The study did not examine trail conditions or recommend improvements to trails, forestry or ravine amenities.

 The study area includes 56 City of Toronto water, stormwater and sanitary sewer infrastructure sites.
 The level of risk due to erosion was assessed for 43 water and stormwater sites.
 Based on the risk assessment, 11 priority project sites were identified for further evaluation as part of the study.